aws/aws-eks-best-practices/content/security/docs/network.md

 You can find a list of common Kubernetes network policies at https://github.com/ahmetb/kubernetes-network-policy-recipes.
 A similar set of rules for Calico are available at https://docs.projectcalico.org/security/calico-network-policy.

-### Recommendations
+## Recommendations
-+ **Create a default deny policy**.
+### Create a default deny policy
 As with RBAC policies, network policies should adhere to the policy of least privileged access.
 Start by creating a deny all policy that restricts all inbound and outbound traffic from a namespace or create a global policy using Calico.

 _Kubernetes network policy_
 ```yaml